gssasank/dwm/README.md

 - Highly recommend to use NerdFonts to properly display glyphs, emojis etc.
 - For wallpapers, use `feh` and source `~/.fehbg &` from your `.xinitrc`
 - Default terminal emulator is set as kitty (can be changed in config.h).
+- Screenshots using `flameshot`.
+Install it using your package manager.

 ## Requirements
 <!-- ------------ -->